 Try something you have been talking yourself out of.

-Today and tomorrow be confident in the choices you are making.
+Be confident in the choices you are making.
 Go easy on yourself.
-If the person next to you looks over and is making judgment, they are probably just jealous of the lovely time you are having!
+If the person next to you looks over and is making a judgment, they are probably just jealous of the lovely time you are having!;)

 Try it Thursday!
 How will you give yourself permission?